m2k7m/TetrisBot/README.md

 ## Contributing
 If you're a developer and want to help fix known bugs, your contributions are welcome!

-Sure, I can help you improve the content of your `readme.md` file.
-Here's a revised version:

 ## Bot Hosting

 Here are some websites where you can host your Discord bot for free: